kurko/crane/README.markdown

 How?
 ====

-Uplift analyses files in the current directory by date.
+Crane analyses files in the current directory by date.
 Let's say you type:

 <pre>
-	$ uplift push today
+	$ crane push today
 </pre>

-Uplift will send all files changed *today* to the server.
+Crane will send all files changed *today* to the server.
 Automatically.

 Better yet, try this:

 <pre>
-	$ uplift push 1h
+	$ crane push 1h
 </pre>

 This will send all files modified in the last hour.